FlagAI-Open/FlagAI/docs/TUTORIAL_4_TRAINER.md

 ```
 Specify the graphics card/cpu settings as pytorch_device, 'cpu', 'cuda:0', etc.
 ## fp16
+When the model parameters are large and the GPU memory space is very tight, the memory usage can be reduced by converting the fp32 parameters to fp16.
+FlagAI can realize such transformer with change of a parameter.
 ```python
 Model parameters turned to fp16 trainer = MyTrainer(